jamespole/cellsites/nz/auk/ōrākei/saint-heliers.md

 * **Operators:** Vodafone (backhaul only) and Woosh

 Woosh panel antenna on front of tower.
 There also two more, in a typical 120&deg; configuration.
 Vodafone had two dish antennas at the top-right.
-One dish pointed at the isolated St Heliers Bay cell site.
+One dish pointed at the isolated [Saint Heliers Bay](saint-heliers-bay) cell site.
 The other dish pointed at their major microwave hub at Glendowie.
 Vodafone actually had no mobile services from this site and only used this site as a relay station for its backhaul network.
 It would be some time before Vodafone started using this site for more than just backhaul!

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20040108-145343.jpg)